spinnaker/spinnaker.github.io/index.md

 layout: home
 conference_ad_row:
   title: Sign Up for Virtual Spinnaker Gardening Days
   excerpt: "Have fun and move the needle on continuous delivery at Spinnaker Gardening Days #communityHack, sponsored by Salesforce!
 [Register](https://go.armory.io/gardening) and join Spinnaker users and companies on April 9 & 10 to learn and build.
 Enjoy a collaborative hackathon, free training, and community celebration.
-We’ll dig into open-source issues and features, and extend the ecosystem.
+We’ll dig into open-source issues and features as well as extend the ecosystem.
 [Click to learn more](https://github.com/spinnaker-hackathon/gardening)."
   image_path: assets/images/gardening.png
   alt: "Spinnaker Gardening Days Logo"
 slack_row: